applesthepi/unnamedblocks/README.md

 # Installation
 Please note that this project isnt setup properly for public use.
-In the future there will be downloadable demos and an easy way to clone and build the repository.
+In the future there will be proper downloadable demos and an easy way to clone and build the repository.
+For now, the only demo availible is from 1 year ago here https://applesthepi.com/unnamedblocks/downloads

 ### General User
 TODO